 A Taste of Thai: 310 South Main, Ketchum, ID

 *NEW* Johnny G’s Sub Shack: 371 Washington Ave., Ketchum ID

 If you need a little relaxation, I highly suggest a soak in a natural hot springs.
 Good for the joints or muscles or mind.
 The best in the area, check out Frenchman’s Hot Springs.
 About thirty minutes down Warm Springs Rd., there is a very small parking area and then two areas to soak.
 The first is right against the road and then twenty feet up cross the creek on the logs to four separate small pools of varying heat.

 Parking: 43°38’28.5″N 114°29’23.1″W

 As with any trail, please make sure to pack out what you pack in.
 This includes picking up after your dog.
+Your dog, your doodoo.
 With some of the easier trails, we noticed that people were not very good about this.
 If we want these trails to continue to be dog friendly, we must follow the only real rule there is.

-Must: Water, snacks, sun screen (summer), good hiking shoes and first aid kid.
+Must: Water, snacks, sun screen (summer), good hiking shoes, mosquito repellent and first aid kit.
 If you are bringing the pups, doggie bags, snacks & bowl.

 Optional: Hiking poles, hat, knife, compass, map, chapstick and towel.
 If bringing the pups, doggie shoes, frisbee and goggles.